Control plane and nodepool versions and releases

 1. Upgrade the SKS control plane

-2. Cycle your Node Pool(s) to get the nodes running the latest version
+2. Cycle your nodepools so the nodes are running the latest version

 Finding out your SKS control plane version